Project

 • Paul Grayson

-Updated by jhettich (Jan Hettich) over 9 years ago
+Updated by jhettich (Jan Hettich) about 10 years ago

 A strong case can be made for returning the elements in their original order.
 That ordering information is otherwise lost; whereas, the client can always sort the resulting elements in whatever order she wants.
 This behavior would also be more consistent with other enumerable methods, such as select.